-- Information about your surgery and physical therapy exercises - Directions for how and when to take medications, like blood thinners - Prescriptions for any medications you need at home - Prescriptions can be filled at the hospital outpatient pharmacy.
+- Information about your surgery and recovery. - When to call your surgeon. - Activities after surgery. - Directions about how and when to take medications. - Prescriptions for any medications you need at home.
+Prescriptions can be filled at the hospital.
+Ask your nurse.